 Sign up now to receive more information about studying at Middlesex University London.

 You will study all aspects of narrative illustration within children’s books and graphic novels.
-The course combines theoretical and practical work to give you a strong foundation from which to produce your own narrative and sequential illustrations.
-You will also study historical and contemporary examples of illustration from children’s novels and graphic novels.
+The course combines practical and theoretical work to give you a strong foundation from which to produce your own narrative and sequential illustrations.
+You will also study historical and contemporary examples of illustration from children’s books and graphic novels.

 You can find more information about this course in the programme specification.
 Optional modules are not offered on every course.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.